mytech-today-now/business_scraper/DOMAIN_BLACKLIST_FORMAT.md

 ## Overview

-The Business Scraper application supports importing and exporting domain blacklist configurations as JSON files.
-This allows you to:
+The Business Scraper application supports both **global domain blacklists** and **per-industry domain blacklists**.
+This documentation covers the legacy global blacklist format.
+For the new per-industry blacklist functionality, see [PER_INDUSTRY_BLACKLIST.md](./PER_INDUSTRY_BLACKLIST.md).

+### Legacy Global Blacklist

+The global domain blacklist allows you to:

-- **Backup** your domain blacklist configurations
+- **Backup** your global domain blacklist configurations
 - **Share** blacklist setups between different installations
 - **Migrate** configurations when upgrading or moving systems
 - **Collaborate** with team members using standardized domain filtering

+> **Note**: The new per-industry blacklist system provides more granular control.
+Consider migrating to per-industry blacklists for better filtering precision.

 ## JSON File Format